acuon/BhagwadGeeta/README.md

 ## Support

-If you encounter any issues or have questions, please feel free to contact us at [rohitshar8600@gmail.com](mailto:rohitshar800@gmail.com).
+If you encounter any issues or have questions, please feel free to contact me at [rohitshar8600@gmail.com](mailto:rohitshar800@gmail.com).